dsuryd/dotNetify-Elements/DevApp/server/Docs/LayoutSystem.md

 [inset]

-Panels use css flexbox under the hood, and when the _flex_ property is added, the element will fill the available space.
+Panels use CSS flexbox under the hood, and when the _flex_ property is added, the element will fill the available space.
 There are other flex-related properties that can be used to control the item alignment, for example:

 [inset]